Disclaimer: Skylead is not affiliated, endorsed by, or connected with LinkedIn in any way.

 Filtering options LinkedIn content

-#3 Collect prospects either manually or by using a LinkedIn automation tool.
+#3 Collect prospects either manually or by using a sales engagement tool.

 15. Reach out to people who reacted or commented on your post

 Using LinkedIn content for prospecting allows you to create tailored posts, articles, or LinkedIn polls to attract qualified prospects.
-Engage with them by asking questions, starting discussions, or teasing about new releases, and then identify potential leads manually or with a LinkedIn automation tool.
+Engage with them by asking questions, starting discussions, or teasing about new releases, and then identify potential leads manually or with a sales engagement tool.

 16. Check your company’s LinkedIn page followers